 The FSO could advise BEIS and Ofgem on capacity auctions as they have expertise on the potential synergies between technologies.
 This is particularly the case as the FSO is uniquely placed to understand the potential connections between long contracts, the pricing mechanisms or any regulatory changes which impact the implementation of new technology in the future.
 The advisory role which the FSO could participate in is not restricted to technical expertise.
 The data the FSO would hold on capacity projections and other data sets would be valuable to the wider market in aiding future efficiency and capacity improvements.

-Cost of advice?
-A question for members?
+Member feedback sought – would this be useful?

 12. Do you have any views on the other areas where we are considering new and enhanced roles and functions for the FSO (outlined in section 3.2)?

-The views outlined in 3.2.3 concider appropriate system planning and development objectives.
+The views outlined in 3.2.3 consider appropriate system planning and development objectives.

 13. What are your views on our proposed characteristics and attributes of a future system operator and how the models presented would deliver against them?
 Are there other characteristics or attributes that we have not yet considered?

+Member feedback sought

 14. Are we considering the right organisation models for the FSO?
 And why?

 A public body is favoured as the decisions of the FSO need to be made around multiple developing technologies over the longer term.
-Having the FSO as a public body removes it from commercial interests, which would affect its ability to make objective decisions.
+Having the FSO as a public body removes it from commercial interests, which could affect its prioritisation.
 A public body is also favourable when considering the implications of the FSO having a wider advisory role for government and non-governmental bodies.

 15. Are we considering the right elements for the FSO's regulatory and accountability frameworks?
 And why?

 The SPS is a robust means to set regulatory and reporting requirements for the FSO.
-However, further consideration further details of how the FSO will be aware of and technically cognisant of developments in the energy sector.
+However, further consideration is needed on how the FSO will be aware of and technically cognisant of developments in the energy sector.
 These considerations are highly important if the FSO is to be effective in long term strategy.

 16. Do you have views on the level of shareholding or control involving other 'energy interests' and the FSO at which a conflict of interest would become a concern?